mervick/aes-bridge/README.md

 ## Compatibility

 AesBridge is **interoperable** between all supported languages.
-You can encrypt data in one language and decrypt in another, as long as the same algorithm and keys are used.
+You can encrypt data in one language and decrypt in another, as long as the same mode and passphrases are used.

 ## Documentation